Hurricanes Don't Wait.

 • Reinforced buildings

 Storing goods far away from the coast is a no-brainer.
 Areas further away from coastlines are much safer, even in the Gulf and Atlantic Coast states.
-Since flooding can be a major issue, businesses should look for warehouses that have elevated storage areas.
+Since flooding can be a major issue, look for warehouses that have elevated storage areas.

-Companies should definitely consider facilities that have reinforced walls, roofs, and doors.
+You should definitely consider facilities that have reinforced walls, roofs, and doors.
 The stronger the structure, the better the chances goods will survive a storm undamaged.

 Guarantee the Safety of Your Freight with Emergency Management Logistics

-As we’ve outlined, hurricanes and other natural disasters are unpredictable but inevitable.
-You can’t control the weather, but you can control how well-prepared your business is when disaster strikes.
-At Emergency Management Logistics, we specialize in taking the uncertainty out of these uncertain times.
+As we've outlined, hurricanes and other natural disasters are unpredictable but inevitable.
+You can't control the weather, but you can control how well-prepared your business is when disaster strikes.
+At Emergency Management Logistics, we specialize in taking the uncertainty out of these trying times.

 Our Services Include: